ckleemann/docker-pyup/README.md

 # pyup bot docker image
 ![Build Status](https://github.com/ckleemann/docker-pyup/workflows/ci/badge.svg)

 This docker image provides the latest version of [pyupio](https://pypi.org/project/pyupio/).
-The pyupip version is automatically updated and pushed to [docker hup](https://hub.docker.com/r/ckleemann/pyup).
+The pyupio version is automatically updated by dependabot and pushed to [docker hub](https://hub.docker.com/r/ckleemann/pyup).

-## Gitlab CI
+## GitLab CI
-To use this image inside a gitlab ci environment as a scheduled task add the following snippet to your ```.gitlab-ci.yml```:
+To use this image inside a GitLab CI environment as a scheduled task add the following snippet to your ```.gitlab-ci.yml```:

 ```yaml
 pyup: